 Adopted in 2015, the United Nations’ Sustainability Development Goals (UN SDGs) are a voluntary set of seventeen targets for governments around the world, with the aim of addressing a wide range of challenges including poverty, climate change and gender inequality by 2030.

-Given the ongoing popularity and focus on Artificial Intelligence (AI), there is a broader question of whether AI can be used to help accelerate progress for each UN SDG.
-(Source: World Economic Forum) For example, the annual AI for Good Summit takes place in Switzerland which recognises the potential benefits AI solutions can have to both address any current problems and accelerate UN SDG progress.
+Given the ongoing popularity and focus on AI, there is a broader question of whether AI can be used to help accelerate progress for each UN SDG.
+(Source: World Economic Forum) For example, the annual AI for Good Summit recognises the potential benefits AI solutions can have to both address any current problems and accelerate UN SDG progress.

 This blog aims to look at both local SDG and AI progress in Mexico, and how AI solutions are being used to progress local SDG development.